rliu4936/Grade-Calculator/README.md

 ## User story

 - As a user, I want to predict a range of possible marks that I can receive from a course
-- As a user, I want to predict a range of possible averages that I can receive from a term
 - As a user, I want to know my current weighted overall average
 - As a user, I want to know my current weighted course average
 - As a user, I want to calculate my GPA out of 4.3 or 4.0.